INN/docs/projects/largo/umbrella-setup.md

 A breakdown of what's happening in the search-replace commands:

 - `wp search-replace`: http://wp-cli.org/commands/search-replace/
-- `'largoproject.org' 'largo-umbrella.dev'`: Replace 'largoproject.org' with 'largo-umbrella.dev' in all the tables specified
+- `'largoproject.org' 'largo-umbrella.test'`: Replace 'largoproject.org' with 'largo-umbrella.test' in all the tables specified
-- `'largoproject.wpengine.com' 'largo-umbrella.dev'`: Replace 'largoproject.wpengine.com' with 'largo-umbrella.dev' in all the tables specified
+- `'largoproject.wpengine.com' 'largo-umbrella.test'`: Replace 'largoproject.wpengine.com' with 'largo-umbrella.test' in all the tables specified
 - `'wp_*_options' wp_options wp_blogs wp_sitemeta`: these are the tables that the search-replace will be performed upon. `'wp_*_options'` needs version 0.23 to work properly; it failed in 0.21 because glob expansion wasn't available.

 To leave the Vagrant machine, run the following: